ketanjagat01/wheels4rent/README.md

 >Front-end: HTML, CSS
 >Back-end: PHP , MYSQL

-Contributing
 Contributions are welcome!
 If you find a bug or have a suggestion for a new feature, please create an issue on the GitHub repository.
 If you'd like to contribute code, please fork the repository and create a pull request.

 Contact
-If you have any questions or comments about the project, please feel free to contact us at ketanjagat123@gmail.com.
+If you have any questions or comments about the project, please feel free to contact me at ketanjagat123@gmail.com.
 We'd love to hear from you!